nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 ## Step 1: Configuring Nokia SR Linux

-gNMI has already been enabled on `leaf11` and other SR Linux nodes of the lab, since we use it for other exercises and activies, but you can verify how the configuration is done to understand what it takes to configure SR Linux to support gNMI.
+gNMI has already been enabled on `leaf11` and other SR Linux nodes of the lab, since we use it for other exercises, but you can verify how the configuration is done to understand what it takes to configure SR Linux to support gNMI.

 gNMI is one of the gRPC services that a user configures on SR Linux.
 The output below shows the configuration of the `mgmt` gRPC service on SR Linux device `leaf11` where you can see that `gnmi` is a member of the `services` list.